Vyral/nick-shivers/_posts/2020-05-04-q-how-are-the-portland-and-sw-washington-markets-doing.md

 {% include youtube.html %}

-After a down month, our real estate market is starting to rebound here in Southwest Washington and the Portland Metro.
-Here’s what I’ve been seeing lately.
+<p style="text-align: center;"><em>After a down month, our real estate market is starting to rebound here in Southwest Washington and the Portland Metro.
+Here’s what I’ve been seeing lately.</em></p>

 The numbers are in for April in Portland and Southwest Washington—let’s quickly go through them today.
 Although a lot of the country is very similar right now, real estate is hyperlocal, and things are a little bit different in our area.